dmbarbour/glas/docs/GlasCLI.md

         Word = WFrag('-'WFrag)*
         WFrag = [a-z][a-z0-9]*

-A local module is identified within the current working directory.
-A global module is found based on prior configuration of glas command line, such as via the GLAS_PATH environment variable.
-The component path allows limited dictionary access.
+A local module is found the current working directory.
+A global module is found based on configuration of glas command line, such as via GLAS_PATH environment variable.

-Value references are limited, e.g. there is no option to index a list or use emoji in the component path.
-If more flexible value references are desired, use *Application Macros*.
+These references are simplistic, e.g. no support for emoji characters or indexing a list.
+If flexible value references are desired, write an application macro.

 ## Environment Variables